kwsites/cms-email/readme.md

 handling of 'subscriber' pieces (people who sign up to receive notifications from you) and 'email' pieces .

+Configure the module with options:

+- `emailHost` the host to connect to
+- `emailPort` the port number on the remote SMTP host
+- `transport` an optional object of properties to merge into the nodemailer transport configuration

 By installing this module, you also have access to the bundled modules listed below:

 ## @kwsites/cms-subscriber